Feature request #15491

 It would seem the only option remaining to me is to skip the beta program altogether and just work with stable versions in future, given there are at the time of writing about 50 bugs that can crash the development version, and one of them is very material to the work I am doing with Qgis.

-#1 Updated by Tudor Bărăscu almost 5 years ago
+#1 Updated by Tudor Bărăscu about 5 years ago

 You can build from source and have multiple QGIS versions fairly easily.